 Observation and directed teaching for a minimum of 15 weeks in assigned public schools under the supervision of cooperating teachers and university supervisor.
 Each student will be placed in two contrasting classroom settings.
 Required for K-12 licensure in art, foreign language, music, theater, and health/physical education.
 Application package must be submitted no later than the last day of exams two semesters prior to student teaching.
 Prerequisite: Admission to program.
 Corequisite: Education 4402.

-450V Independent Study in Education (1, 2, 3) F, SP, SU
+Effective Spring 2010, a \$350 fee will be added to tuition during student teaching.
+Independent Study in Education (1, 2, 3) F, SP, SU

 This course is designed to offer variable credit of one, two, or three hours according to individual need.
-Permission of department chair required.
+Permission of academic chair required.
 Prerequisite: Admission to program.

-46nV Special Topics (1-3)
+Special Topics (1-3) 46nV